4.58 from 19 votes

 • Sear the pork roast 2-3 minutes per side or until golden brown on all sides, adjusting the heat as necessary so the oil doesn't smoke.
 Transfer the roast to a plate.

-• Place the shallots and garlic in the Dutch oven and cook for 1-2 minutes.
+• Place the shallots and garlic in the Dutch oven and cook for 3-4 minutes to brown and soften slightly.

 • Add the white wine and bring to a boil.
 Boil for 1-2 minutes, scraping up any browned bits.

-• Add the chicken broth, mustard and thyme.
+• Add the chicken broth, mustard, and thyme bundle.
 Bring to a simmer.
-Place the pork roast back into the Dutch oven, cover securely and place in the oven.
+Place the pork roast back in the Dutch oven, cover it with the lid slightly ajar, and place it in the oven.

-• Cook for 1 hour.
-Turn the roast over and cook 30 minutes or to an internal temperature of at least 145 degrees.
+• Cook for 30 minutes.
+After 30 minutes, check the internal temperature.
+Turn the roast over and cook for another 20-30 minutes, or until the internal temperature reaches at least 145 degrees.

 • Transfer roast to a platter.
 Tent to keep warm and rest.
 Discard the thyme bundle.
 Place the Dutch oven back on the stove.